lexjansen/cdisc-core-sas/cdisc-rules-engine/README.md

                                   [required]
   -v, --version TEXT              Standard version to validate against
                                   [required]
+  -ss, --substandard TEXT         Substandard to validate against
+                                  [required for TIG]
   -ct, --controlled-terminology-package TEXT
                                   Controlled terminology package to validate
-                                  against, can provide more than one -o, --output TEXT               Report output file destination and name.
+                                  against, can provide more than one
+                                  NOTE: if a defineXML is provided, if it is version 2.1 engine will use the CT laid out in the define.
+If it is version 2.0, -ct is expected to specify the CT package -o, --output TEXT               Report output file destination and name.
 Path will be relative to the validation execution directory
                                   and should end in the desired output filename